ImAliveApp/SMSReaderCharacter/README.md

 the jsonedData object will be:
 ```
 {
-  From: "The contact who sent this message (unknown if the contact is not exists)",
+  From: "The contact who sent this message (unknown if the contact does not exists)",
   Message: "The SMS content."
 }
 ```